kunalpowdelwork-eng/Amazon_Dataset_EDA_and_Dashboard/README.md

 This thus calls for more product placement from Premium Segment.

-**Step 3 — Power BI**
+**Step 3: Dashboard Creation (Power BI)**
-An interactive dashboard was built using the cleaned CSV, with slicers for Category, Subcategory, Domain, Rating Type, and Price Band.
+An interactive dashboard was built by importing cleaned data from Postgre Database, with slicers for Category, Subcategory, Domain, Rating Type, and Price Band.

 ![image](https://github.com/kunalpowdelwork-eng/Amazon_Dataset_EDA_and_Dashboard/blob/main/Amazon%20Dashboard%20PNG.png)